UK Spouse Visa or Partner Visa

 As part of your UK Spouse/Partner Visa application you need to have a Tuberculosis Test if you are a resident in any of these listed countries (There should be a link for the countries required TB test)

-(If you need further information for TB, please click on the link).
+(If you need further information for TB, please click on this link ).

 You need to have information and some evidence ready when you make UK Spouse/Partner application.
 The information and documents needed depend on your circumstances.
-In general, it includes support documents for personal information, financial circumstances, English language, and evidence of genuine and continuing relationships.
+In general, support documents include personal information, financial circumstances, English language, and evidence of genuine and continuing relationships.

-Contact our immigration lawyer to analyse your case and inform you of the necessary documents you need to prepare for submission
+Contact our immigration lawyer to assess your case and inform you about the necessary documents that are needed.

 Apply outside the UK